RubenPants/RobotSimulator2D/README.md

 environment.
 This repository was the initial repo of my Master's thesis.
 However, due to a change in focus, I created a new repository called *EvolvableRNN* (https://github.com/RubenPants/EvolvableRNN), which builds further on this repo.
 In other words, this repository is unfinished.
 If you are interested in how the networks are RNNs are evolved via NEAT, then please refer to the EvolvableRNN repository.
+On the other hand, the environment creation, which is discarded in EvolvableRNN, is still interesting, hence I left this project on my GitHub.

 ## Project Overview